-Whether you’re looking for your first guitar, or you’re in a bind and need an electric 6 string on a shoestring budget, you’d be extremely surprised at what it’s possible to pick up for not a lot of money these days.
-Even if your budget is as low as $300, you’re going to be able to find some great options that play well, sound good, and look great, too.
+Whether you’re looking for your first guitar or you’re in a bind and needing an electric 6 string on a shoestring budget, you’ll be extremely surprised by what you can pick up affordably these days.
+Even with a budget is as low as $300, you’ll find some excellent options that play well, sound good, and look great, too.

-To help you find the best electric guitars under $300, we’ve put together this KillerGuitarRigs Review.
-We got hands on with 7 of the best guitars in this price bracket to show you just how much bang you can get for your buck.
+To help you find the Best Electric Guitars under $300, we’ve put together this KillerGuitarRigs Review.
+We got our hands on 7 of the best guitars in this price bracket to show you just how much bang you can get for your buck.

-When reviewing these guitars, we looked at everything from style and looks, to tone and build quality.
-If you’re trying to find a great guitar for less than $300, you’re definitely going to want to keep on reading.
+When reviewing these guitars, we looked at everything from style and looks to tone and build quality.
+If you’re trying to find a great guitar for under $300, you’re definitely going to want to keep on reading.

-When it comes to a blend of price and performance, our top pick, the Yamaha PAC112J Pacifica is hard to beat.
-It offers some of the best construction quality in the category, great tones, and costs way less than its spec sheet would make you believe.
+When it comes to a blend of price and performance, it’s hard to beat our Top Pick, the Yamaha PAC112J Pacifica.
+It offers some of the best construction quality in the category, great tones, and costs way less than its spec sheet would lead you to believe.

-If you’re looking for a guitar that costs as little as possible, but still offers decent performance and playability, our best budget pick, the Kramer Focus is exactly what you need.
-It comes in a great range of colors, and despite being the cheapest in the list, is still very well spec’d.
+If you’re looking for a guitar that costs as little as possible, but still offers decent performance and playability, our Best Budget pick is the Kramer Focus.
+It comes in a great range of colors and, despite being the cheapest in the list, is still very well spec’d.

-Players simply looking for the best electric guitar under $300, and who don’t mind getting up towards the top of their budget should consider our Editor’s Choice, the Epiphone Les Paul Studio E1.
-It offers practically everything you’d expect from a LP at a fraction of the cost.
+Players who don’t mind getting up near the top of their $300 budget should consider our Editor’s Choice, the Epiphone Les Paul Studio E1.
+It offers practically everything you’d expect from an LP at a fraction of the cost.

-The Yamaha Pacifica PAC112J had an S style alder body, but like everything else Yamaha does it was much more than a straight copy.
-The dimensions were noticeably different to those of a Stratocaster, giving the Pacifica its own style.
-Our test model had an Old Violin Burst finish, which looked great, and was flawlessly applied.
+The Yamaha Pacifica PAC112J had an S-style alder body, but in typical Yamaha fashion, it’s much more than a straight copy (check out our full review).
+The dimensions were noticeably different than those of a Stratocaster, giving the Pacifica its own style.
+Our test model had an Old Violin Burst finish, which looked great and was flawlessly applied.

-The Maple neck had a really comfortable C profile, with a lovely satin finish on the back, for a friction free playing experience.
-Unbelievably, it even had a rosewood fretboard – this is a massive feature considering the price, and it was a huge benefit both in terms of feel and looks.
+The Maple neck had a really comfortable C profile with a lovely satin finish on the back for a friction-free playing experience.
+Unbelievably, it even had a rosewood fretboard, which is a massive feature in this price range.
+It offered a huge benefit in terms of both looks and feel.

 We were very impressed by the fretwork, which was excellent from top to bottom.
-The edges were nice and smooth, the medium fret wire was well seated and properly leveled, and we even found that the crowns were well polished.
+The edges were nice and smooth, the medium fret wire was well-seated and properly leveled, and we even found the crowns were well-polished.

-We got some great quack in the intermediate positions, particularly in position 4, with the selector right in between the 2 single coils.
+We got some great quack in the intermediate positions, particularly in position 4 with the selector right between the 2 single coils.
 The neck position on its own was warm, with great articulation and clarity.

-The bridge was a 6 point tremolo type system, which we were able to use without causing any issues with tuning stability.
-The tuners themselves turned with ease, as we noted no play or wobble.
+The bridge was a 6-point tremolo type system, which we were able to use without causing any issues with tuning stability.
+The tuners themselves turned with ease, and we noted no play or wobble.

-Verdict: The Yamaha Pacifica PAC112J might be the most affordable model in their lineup, but it’s still extraordinarily well equipped, and it delivers some fantastic tones.
-The fit and finish is way beyond its modest price, and the versatility of the HSS pickup selection alone makes it worthy of consideration.
+Verdict: The Yamaha Pacifica PAC112J might be the most affordable model in their lineup, but it’s still extraordinarily well equipped, plus it delivers some fantastic tones.
+The fit and finish is way beyond its modest price and the versatility of the HSS pickup selection alone makes it worthy of consideration.

 - Flawless build quality